 Carey et al (2008) treated the species as monotypic based on a cline of grayish plumage decreasing from west to east, with only birds at each end of the cline diagnosable.
 This cline is indeed discernible in Nebraska specimens; three specimens at UNSM from northern and western Nebraska are bland-faced with unmarked breast and flanks, while those from eastern and south-central Nebraska are darker.
 These darker birds, breeding in southeast South Dakota and Nebraska have been described as perissura but were considered to be only clinally different from pusilla (Pyle 1997).

 Bruner et al (1904) assigned breeding birds in western Nebraska, the Niobrara River Valley, and the Loup drainage south to Broken Bow to arenacea, with pusilla breeding in the lower Missouri Valley, its northern limits uncertain; Bruner et al (1904) suggested there may be no “pure” pusilla breeding in Nebraska.
-It is likely that Nebraska breeding birds exhibit a clinal change from darker birds in the east to grayer birds in the west, as observed in extant museum specimens and proposed by Carey et al (2008).
+It is likely that Nebraska breeding birds exhibit a clinal change from darker birds in the east to grayer birds in the west, as observed in extant museum specimens and proposed by Carey et al (2008) and Wright (2019).

 Spring: Mar 19, 20, 20<<<>>> summer; Apr 15, 17, 20 <<<>>> Jun 1, 2, 4 (west)